Thoughts on Custom Domains in Apple’s iCloud Mail

 - Slow Web Interface — iCloud.com is a slow, ugly abomination.
 Email messages can take seconds to load, making the interface all but worthless for triaging when not using the client on a device.
 The design did get an upgrade recently, but it still doesn’t support threaded messages and is painfully slow to load.
 This isn’t my primary interface for working with iCloud Mail, so I found it excusable, but I would love to see Apple invest in bringing it up to snuff with the competition.

-- Search is Broken — On-device search is serviceable but can be slow when scanning older messages only on the server.
-Web search, the backstop for Gmail/Outlook/FastMail folks, is an absolute nightmare.
+- Search is Broken — On-device search is serviceable, but can be slow when scanning older messages only on the server.
+Web search, the backstop for Gmail/Outlook/Fastmail folks, is an absolute nightmare.
 There’s no way to search across folders, no type ahead capability, and, of course, a painfully slow interface.

 - Inconsistent SPAM Filtering — I find iCloud’s attempt to filter SPAM comical.
 A daily newsletter will land in SPAM 70% of the time and the inbox the other 30% with no rhyme or reason.
 Genuine messages may land in SPAM too, but sometimes end up in the actual inbox.
 Worst of all, I’ve had three terrible phishing attempts to land in my inbox.
-After moving them to the SPAM folder or marking them as junk, they seem to disappear as if Apple realized how dangerous the message really is.
+After moving them to the SPAM folder or marking them as junk, they seem to disappear, as if Apple realized how dangerous the message really is.

 - One Mailbox — iCloud treats all custom domains as aliases to your iCloud email address.
 This means you have one monster mailbox for all custom domains configured, any aliases for those domains, and the default iCloud email addresses (@icloud.com).
 While this is fine for my workflow, I’ve heard others consider this a deal-breaker.

 Finally, one last thing to note.
-A subset of folks believe separating your email address from your Apple ID is a critical security measure.
+A subset of folks believes separating your email address from your Apple ID is a critical security measure.
 The school of thought follows the logic that if you were to be locked out of your Apple ID, you would be unable to retrieve a code through your email to recover the account.
 There are two reasons I don’t believe this is a substantial risk.
 First, when deploying a custom email address, you can, at any moment, move to a new service with no intervention from the existing service.
 So, for example, if I’m locked out of iCloud, I can log into my domain registrar and move my MX records to a new email service.
 Second, Apple has deployed several new features, including social recovery, to help those locked out of an account without resorting to email.
 I’ve set this up for my family and believe others should as well.

 To wrap, I’m clearly a fan of Apple and trust them with my data.
 I’m also excited to use my existing iCloud+ subscription to eliminate a dedicated email service subscription.
 With this in mind, I’m a bit bummed to see Apple missing, or botching, some pretty critical features.
 However, with their renewed investment in web services and a fresh focus on business and education account management, I’m confident that Apple will iron out many of these issues over the next year.
-For my use of personal email, I’m ok with iCloud’s shortcomings.
+For my use of personal email, I’m fine with iCloud’s shortcomings.
 If they’re not resolved by next year, though, I’ll likely look elsewhere for my email hosting needs.